-A team of 10 officials of COAST Trust including senior officials and frontline staff have physically visited the impacted areas, conducted FGD (Focus Group Discussion) and in-depth interviews (both structured and non-structured) with different groups of the community including farmers, women, teachers, students, casual labourers, market committee, Majhis of refugee camps, journalists, local government bodies and other stakeholders.
+(Additional Secretary) Director General NGO Affaris Bureau, Prime Minister's Office A team of 10 officials of COAST Trust including senior officials and frontline staff have physically visited the impacted areas, conducted FGD (Focus Group Discussion) and in-depth interviews (both structured and non-structured) with different groups in the community including farmers, women, teachers, students, casual labourers, market committee, Majhis of refugee camps, journalists, local government bodies and other stakeholders.
 Random Sampling ensuring all clusters and groups was a tool used in this study.